push-based/cpu-prof/packages/cpu-prof/docs/cpu-profiling.md

 NODE_OPTIONS="--cpu-prof --cpu-prof-dir=/Users/user/workspace/cpu-prof-processes" node ./exmpl-spawn-processes.js

 # This will not work as the --cpu-prof params are not passed
-# NODE_OPTIONS="--cpu-prof --cpu-prof-dir=./cpu-prof-processes" node ./exmpl-spawn-processes.js
+# node --cpu-prof --cpu-prof-dir=./cpu-prof-processes ./exmpl-spawn-processes.js

 # This will not work as the directory is relative to the CWD, which is not the same as the script location.
 # NODE_OPTIONS="--cpu-prof --cpu-prof-dir=./cpu-prof-processes" node ./exmpl-spawn-processes.js